CRFricke/Authorization.Core/docs/Install-UI-Package.md

 ### Update Startup.cs (Program.cs in .Net 6.0)

+- If you extended the `AuthUiRole` class, chain an `AddRoles` clause with the name of the new class to the `AddDefaultIdentity` statement.
-- Chain an `AddAccessRightBasedAuthorization` clause to the `AddDefaultIdentity` statement.
+- Chain an `AddAccessRightBasedAuthorization` clause to the `AddEntityFrameworkStores` clause.
 - Chain an `AddAuthorizationCoreUI` clause to the AddAccessRightBasedAuthorization clause.
     - You can specify an alternate area name for the pages exposed by the UI package by specifying the desired name in the `AuthCoreUIOptions.FriendlyAreaName` property (shown below).
 If a value is